Spaqin/spaq-in/src/posts/2024-traveling.md

 * Viltrox 13mm f1.4,
 * M to X close focus adapter.

+Why not RX100V?
+It didn't make sense to me to duplicate - it would be used in the same situations as X-S10.
+I would see it be more useful in more street context (more discreet), or if more hiking was involved (lighter).

 ## Film

 I went against my own advice and mixed cameras of the same format.
 I just really wanted to bring the Hexar RF with me... so I did.
 The whole kit.